-I’m obsessed with eyebrows—that’s a fact that's been well-documented.
-I’m fascinated with testing the best products and finding the most natural-looking shape, that’s a given, but I’ve also found myself equally as interested in researching their history.
+I’m obsessed with eyebrows—as a fact, that's been well-documented.
+I’m fascinated with testing the best products and finding the most natural-looking shape, that’s a given, but I’ve lately also found myself equally as interested in researching their history.

 Why are brows so important to us?
 What are all the bizarre facts I never knew about my favorite accessory?
 Well, after a few too many 4 a.m.
 Google deep-dives, I have the answers.
-That, and I chatted with a couple of my favorite brow experts on the subject.
+(Well, that, and the knowledge I gained after chatting with a couple of my favorite brow experts on the subject.)

 Your brows can have cowlicks.